I Live in Two Worlds

 Maggie has strong and modern opinions about religion too, which actually astonished me at first because her story takes place in the 1890s, in Victorian times.
 “I don’t understand why you have to make life so complicated when it’s really very easy.
 If you don’t harm anything, and don’t take what doesn’t belong to you, and you work real hard for the things you have, I don’t understand why you have to do all this praying and studying to get into heaven.”
 (Loc.
 249) She also questions the very existence of God Himself, which is pretty hard to believe that a thirteen-year-old girl can think so maturely and profoundly.
 But Maggie’s qualities stop here.

 I hate to say this, but Maggie’s voice becomes very annoying as the book progresses.
 She has a few obsessive ideas in her mind and repeats them a lot.
-I think it wasn’t necessary for her to remind me in every single chapter one of the following thoughts that cross her mind: she’s not sure if God exists or not, she loves Tommie and she thinks he’s very handsome, Annie is a very practical person, Maggie is angry with her father for drowning the kittens or she is afraid that someone wants to kill her wheels for the bounty.
+I think it wasn’t necessary for her to remind me of every single chapter one of the following thoughts that cross her mind: she’s not sure if God exists or not, she loves Tommie and she thinks he’s very handsome, Annie is a very practical person, Maggie is angry with her father for drowning the kittens or she is afraid that someone wants to kill her wheels for the bounty.

 Though the book is not very long, I felt like I was reading it endlessly because the story drags on and on and it’s too explanatory, leaving nothing to the reader’s imagination.
 If the story had been a little shorter (without every thought that crosses Maggie’s mind) and the other characters had been better fleshed out, I would have enjoyed this novel more than I did.
 It also had a lot of telling that made the reading experience even harder.
 However, what saved the book was the historical setting and the depiction of the harsh life the miners and their families had.